 Real-Time Problem Solving

-A quarter-century later, while there are now 5,000 ETFs that track specific industries, sectors, commodities and geographies, SPY remains the largest2 and most traded ETF.3 In fact, SPY trades 4.2 times more than Apple (AAPL), which is the largest security in the world by market cap.4 That volume, combined with the size of SPY’s assets, its liquidity and its resilience in varying marketing conditions, has been important in building portfolios for some of the world’s most sophisticated investors.
+A quarter-century later, while there are now 5,000 ETFs that track specific industries, sectors, commodities and geographies, the first SPDR ETF remains the largest2 and most traded ETF.3 In fact, it trades 4.2 times more than Apple (AAPL), which is the largest security in the world by market cap.4 That volume, combined with the size of its assets, its liquidity and its resilience in varying marketing conditions, has been important in building portfolios for some of the world’s most sophisticated investors.
 Today, Jim is the chairman of State Street Global Advisors’ family of ETFs.
 He’s most proud of how ETFs continue to help investors in times of market turmoil.

 September 11, 2001, was the first but not the last time this happened.
 ETFs have added an incremental but essential source of liquidity to the market during a number of market closures, constituent trading suspensions, market dislocations, natural disasters and human errors, providing investors with a tool to dig out of problems in the market in real time.

 A Platform for Innovation

 Jim compares ETFs to the iPhone.
 “The iPhone platform was a significant invention, no doubt, but the real revolution has been all of the innovative ways people have found to harness the smartphone’s power in daily life.
 Similarly, not all innovation in the ETF space comes from providers.
 A lot of it is user driven — in this case, by investors.”
 He points to insurance companies using ETFs rather than bonds as investment vehicles for their general accounts, and financial advisors using ETFs for asset allocation and diversification planning, as well as a number of wealth management firms using ETFs to package their investment beliefs into outcome-oriented products for their clients.